Mirantis/mke-docs/content/docs/release-notes/4.0.0/known-issues.md

 ## [BOP-891] Upgrade to MKE 4 fails if kubeconfig file is present in source MKE 3.x

-Upgrade to MKE 4 fails if ~/.mke/mke.kubeconf is present in the source MKE 3.x system.
+Upgrade to MKE 4 fails if the `~/.mke/mke.kubeconf` file is present in the source MKE 3.x system.

 **Workaround:**